trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

 13/11/2021 : code cleanup and update userController and Forms 13/11/2021 : removal of template page and function in controllers 13/11/2021 : update of repositories
+13/11/2021 : integration of icon delete and update of the featured image in a trick
 ----------------- gestion des email ----------------
 pour tester l'envoi des email un serveur de email ("MailDev) en local a été utilisé